 The Society shall be called The Society for Early Modern French Studies.

 To advance the education of the public by the promotion and encouragement of the study of the culture and history of France in The Early Modern Period by means of the holding of meetings, by publications and by other means as may be deemed proper.
 The Society is non-political.
 The income and the property of the Society shall be applied solely towards the promotion of the aims of the Society as set forth in this constitution, and no portion thereof shall be paid or transferred whether directly or indirectly by way of dividend, bonus or otherwise by way of profits to members of the Society.

 Membership of the Society shall be open to all persons interested in the aims of the Society.

 The Officers shall be elected at each Annual General Meeting and are eligible for re-election, except that the chair shall not normally be eligible for re-election on more than three successive occasions.
 The Chair’s responsibility shall be to call an annual meeting of the Executive Committee not less than four months before the annual conference and to convene a committee meeting at the annual conference in advance of the Annual General Meeting.
 There may be an Honorary President.

 V: Executive Committee

 The Executive Committee shall consist of the Officers and of three elected members.
 The latter shall hold office for not more than three successive years.
-The Executive Committee shall have power to co-opt not more than three additional members.
+The Executive Committee shall have power to co-opt not more than five additional members.